 Estimating the Reference Points of Investors with the Disposition Effect [link]

-We estimate the reference points of individual investors that exhibit the disposition effect using proportional hazard models to fit their stock selling decisions.
+We estimate the reference points of individual investors who exhibit the disposition effect.
+We use proportional hazard models to fit their stock selling decisions.
 We find that while the likelihood function jumps significantly around a reference point of zero, the average maximum likelihood reference point is a positive number, generally around 60 to 190 basis points.
-Further, in most cases there is a higher secondary reference point around 300 basis points.
-This appears to stem from heterogeneity of reference point across individuals.
-We identify some characteristics that explain variation in reference point across individuals.
-We also find that quarterly primary reference points are correlated with past bond yield changes, past stock market return and individual experience of previous realized profits.
+We also find that quarterly reference points are correlated with past stock market return, bond yields, and individual experience of previously realized profits.
+There is heterogeneity in reference points among individuals where some individuals consistently have higher reference points than others and this heterogeneity is correlated with individual attributes like age and the average size of transactions.

 This paper finds evidence that despite disposition effect investor decision to sell or hold on to stock is rational in the short run.
 First of all, running hazard models on a large data-set spanning over fourteen years, I find that the decision to sell a stock is more related to its short term return jump, rather than its overall return over the entire holding period.
 Moreover, individuals’ decision to sell/hold a stock is extremely well timed in the short run (weekly horizon).
 On average, individual investors are successful at timing their selling/holding decisions of individual stocks, both with respect to the market performance and the overall performance of their own portfolios.